Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

 The relationship between Monsieur Durand and his wife was not so good.
-While Mrs. Durand was alive, she used to blame Mr. Durand though she herself had ruined the ancestral property.
-Due to her negligence and foolish conjecture, she ruined the ancestral property.
+While Mrs. Durand was alive, she used to blame Mr. Durand, though she herself had ruined the ancestral property.
+Due to her negligence and foolish speculation, she ruined the ancestral property.
 She used to spend household money on lottery tickets.
-After being abused, she threatened her husband to become a prostitute for money.
+After being abused, she threatened her husband with becoming a prostitute for money.
 He called her a lone soldier.
-She taught all her daughters to hate their father and filled their minds with all the negativities.
-She had become successful in diverting her daughters' minds and making them against their father.
+She taught all her daughters to hate their father and filled their minds with all the negativity.
+She had become successful in diverting her daughters' minds and turning them against their father.

 Answer:

-Here in this play "Facing Death" money has played a very vital role in the life of Mr. Durand and his daughters.
+Here in this play, "Facing Death," money has played a very vital role in the lives of Mr. Durand and his daughters.
 Money is the first and foremost thing that has become the sole cause behind all the problems in this drama.
-The economic hardships of Mr. Durund's family have forced the entire family members to live a miserable life with a lack of various essential needs.
-This family has been presented in agony due to hunger.
+The economic hardships of Mr. Durand's family have forced the entire family to live a miserable life with a lack of various essential needs.
+This family has been presented with agony due to hunger.
 Due to the economic crisis, the family is unable to buy bread.
-Mr. Durand has to live with hunger for a long time.
-He is even seen eating rat's bait in the drama.
-Mr. Durund is unable to provide for the basic needs of his daughters due to this economic crisis.
+Mr. Durand has had to live with hunger for a long time.
+He is even seen eating rats' bait in the drama.
+Mr. Durand is unable to provide for the basic needs of his daughters due to this economic crisis.
 The relationship between Mr. Durand and Mrs. Durand also deteriorated due to the struggle to lose wealth.
 The daughters do not like the father because he doesn't have enough money to support the family.
-Economic crisis leads them to convert their living house into a lodge.
+The economic crisis leads them to convert their living house into a lodge.
 Here, we find that money determines the relationship between the characters.
 Mr. Durand's three daughters hate and blame him most of the time.
-They show their rude behaviour to him.
+They show their rude behavior towards him.
 The daughters do not even give a glass of milk because the father cannot bring bread.
 They snatched the glass of milk from him.
 They snatch the matches from him when he goes to smoke.
-They show their kind behaviour to their father when their father says "I'll bring you money."
+They show their kind behavior to their father when their father says, "I'll bring you money."
 They even kiss him lovingly.
 They use the words kindness and love.
-They even apologize for their rude behaviour.
+They even apologized for their rude behaviour.

 f.
 Monsieur Durand kills himself so that his daughters would get 5000 francs as compensation from the insurance company.
 What does his plan tell us about him?